esi/esi-docs/docs/scenarios/resolve_structre_ids.md

 - Character Location
 - Clone locations
 - Fleet member station_id may be structure ids
-- industry jobs may be located in structure ids
+- Industry jobs may be located in structure ids
 - Character and Corporation market orders may have location_ids that are structures.